garystafford/streaming-sales-generator/README.md

 * ✓ Add streaming data analysis example using Apache Spark Structured Streaming
 * ✓ Add streaming data analysis example using Apache Flink
 * ✓ Add streaming data analysis example using Apache Kafka Streams
-* ✓ Add streaming data analysis example using Apache Pinot
+* ✓ Add streaming data analysis example using Apache Pinot and Apache Superset
 * ✓ Add event time to Product model so product changes can be accounted for in stream
 * ✓ Add Apache Spark containers to local docker streaming stack (Kafka, Spark, Flink)
 * ✓ Enable multiple product sales to be associated with a single transaction, add transaction ID to Purchases Class